D4WKINS/Tribute-Page/README.md

 # Tribute-Page
-To commemorate the Hip-Hop Mogul, Entrepeneur and community activist, Nipsey'Ermias Asghedom' Hussle
+To commemorate the Hip-Hop Mogul, Entrepeneur and community activist, Nipsey 'Ermias Asghedom' Hussle